HARIYALI TEEJ – the monsoon festival

 Varsha Ritu, yes – the monsoon season, spreads a lush green blanket (Hariyali) with rain showers all around.
-Especially after the summer heat, rains bring freshness, pleasant weather cherished by all beings on the planet.
+Especially after the summer heat, rains bring freshness, and pleasant weather cherished by all beings on the planet.

 Most importantly for the farmers, monsoons are vital for a good crop.